Lauri-Lehtonen/INR-deblurring/README.md

 6. Running of script.

-    Blur formation (forward task) and neural sharp representation (inverse task) experiments can be run with the command:
+    experiments can be run with the command:

         python main.py --dataset $DATASET --model $BLUR_MODEL --id $ID --nn_model $MODELNAME